 The perks of staying offsite

 There’s no doubt saying that staying offsite saves money, especially for larger families.
 Disney resorts have limited options for families larger than four, other than getting more than one room and hoping they are connected.
-In the Orlando area, there are many hotels that are more affordable if you need to get two rooms, but even better, there are so many condos and houses for rent, like the Dreams Villas of Orlando.
+In the Orlando area, there are many hotels that are more affordable if you need to get two rooms, but even better, there are so many condos and houses for rent.

 To continue the theme of saving money, you also have more dining options when renting a house or condo that are likely cheaper than those on property.
 If you prefer, you can also rent a place where there is a full kitchen to cook your own meals (and even pack lunches to bring to the parks).
 If you drove to Disney World, you could even find a hotel or rental where parking is included, unlike Disney hotels.